-If you are planning to rent a new apartment in Dubai, there are certain terms and procedures you may need to go through in order make it a smooth process and to avoid disputes in the future.
-We have transferred a few times in our life as an expat in the UAE.
+If you are planning to rent a new apartment in Dubai, there are certain steps and procedures you may need to go through in order to make it a smooth process and avoid disputes in the future.
+We have transferred a few times in our life as an ex-pat in the UAE.
 We have created this guide to help those who are renting a new flat.

 Did you know that it’s not only the annual fee that you have to consider when setting a budget for a new flat?
 There are other things such as the security deposit, commission, agent fee, DEWA set-up, gas set-up, home insurance, etc. You might get overwhelmed by the information but don’t worry as we will try to make it easier for you to know how to rent an apartment for the first time in Dubai.

 Related Post: How Much Should You Pay on Rent in Dubai

 We just transferred to a new apartment and this has been our second time to rent a flat for a year.
 Being new in the real estate industry in Dubai, we had plenty of expenses that we didn’t realize we had to pay that are on top of the annual rent.
 If you don’t have any idea of the costs, then there might be agents who will abuse and take advantage of you.

 This article serves as a guide to expats who want to move to a new apartment or villa and want to know other costs of renting a new flat in this side of the United Arab Emirates.
 If you are looking for short-term contracts or bedspaces/partitions/rooms for rent, we will write a short guide in the future.
 This post is intended for properties with annual payment terms.

 - Guide to Renting a Flat/Apartment in Dubai